kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 ##### 1. Create your cluster with Workload Identity enabled

-* In Google Cloud Console UI, you can enable it in `Create a Kubernetes cluster -> Security -> Enable Workload Identity` like the following:
+* In Google Cloud Console UI, you can enable Workload Identity in `Create a Kubernetes cluster -> Security -> Enable Workload Identity` like the following:
 <img src="/docs/images/pipelines/gke-enable-workload-identity.png">

 * Using `gcloud` CLI, you can enable it with: